Elena Elisseeva/Shutterstock

 You can significantly lower your energy costs by investing in solar panels.
 Enter some basic information below and we’ll provide an instant, free estimate of solar cost and savings for your home.

-Depending on where you live, there may be other solar tax credits and rebates available to help lower the cost of solar panels.
+Depending on where you live, other solar tax credits and rebates may be available to help lower the cost of solar panels.
 Many states offer programs to encourage residents to invest in solar energy.
-And in states like Texas, which does not have a statewide solar program, there could be solar programs at the local level.
+States like Texas that do not have a statewide net metering program may still have initiatives at the local level.

-To explore the solar incentives in your state, visit your state’s solar page.
-You can find a list of our state solar pages at the bottom of this guide.
+To explore the solar incentives near you, visit your state’s solar page.
+You can find a list of our state solar pages at the end of this guide.

 What does net metering mean?